material-components/material-components-ios/components/FlexibleHeader/README.md

 ### Utilizing Top Layout Guide on Parent View Controller

-When pairing  MDCFlexibleHeaderViewController with a view controller, it may be desirable to utilize the paired view controller's `topLayoutGuide` to constrain additionals views.
+When pairing  MDCFlexibleHeaderViewController with a view controller, it may be desirable to use the paired view controller's `topLayoutGuide` to constrain additionals views.
 To constrain the `topLayoutGuide` to the bottom point of the MDCFlexibleHeaderViewController, call updateTopLayoutGuide on the flexible header view controller within the paired view controller's